0xknwn/starknet-modular-account/docs/SDKS-MULTISIG.md

 - Step 2: have all the signers generate their part of the signature.
 The `signMultisig` takes the list of calls and the details you have generated and provides the signature as an array of string
-- Step 3: Execute the transaction with all the signature from Step 2.
+- Step 3: Execute the transaction with all the signatures from Step 2.
 This could be done by anyone, including one of the account you have already created.
-The `executeMultisig` takes the list of calls, the details and an array that contains all the signatures.
+The `executeMultisig` function takes the list of calls, the details and an array that contains all the signatures.

-The script below signe the transaction with 2 signers and to run the `increment` external function of the `Counter` contract.
+The script below signs the transaction with 2 signers and to run the `increment` external function of the `Counter` contract.
 It shows the value of the counter before and after the call: